 • P-CD19CD20-ALLO1, which is a fully allogeneic CAR-T product candidate for B-cell hematological indications.
 This is our first Dual CAR program, which contains two fully functional CAR molecules to target cells that express at least one of the two intended targets.
 We believe that our ability to include two fully functional CAR molecules into a T cell could provide a competitive advantage compared to current therapies.
 We anticipate an IND filing and initiation of a Phase 1 clinical trial in the first half of 2023.
+P-CD19CD20-ALLO1 will also be exclusively licensed to Roche pursuant to the Roche Collaboration Agreement and Roche will be responsible for a majority of future development costs for P-CD19CD20-ALLO1 and will assume future development activities following the completion of the Phase 1 clinical trial.

 Our gene therapy product candidates have been developed by utilizing our piggyBac technology together with AAV to overcome the major limitations of traditional AAV gene therapy.
 We believe that our approach can result in integration and long-term stable expression at potentially much lower doses than AAV technology alone, thus also conferring cost and tolerability benefits.
-Our eventual goal is to completely replace AAV with our nanoparticle technology, freeing future product development in gene therapy of AAV limitations.
+Our eventual goal is to completely replace AAV with our non-viral nanoparticle technology, freeing future product development in gene therapy of AAV limitations.